 The Group acknowledges the importance of staff training in improving their work skills.
 The human resources department is responsible for the overall planning and management of the Group's training, with each functional division responsible for, among others, mapping out the training plan and conducting training assessment of the respective department.
-The Group has divided the staff training into two parts, i.e. internal training and external training.
-By leveraging internal lecturers and external professional technology such as third party online professional training platforms acquired by the Group, the Group aimed to enhance the required work knowledge and skills of the staff corresponding to their job position.
+The human resources department has formulated the "Training Management System" in the Staff Manual and divided staff training into two parts, namely internal training and external training.
+Leveraging internal lecturers and external professional technology such as the third-party online professional training platforms acquired by the Group, the Group aims to enhance the occupational knowledge and skills of staff required for their job positions.